 - The hourly wage or salary

-- The number of hours per week or full-time
+- The number of hours per week

 - The duration of the co-op with start date and anticipated end date